 We personally feel that Dulux Weathershield is the best paint on the market for this type of work.
 But in reality, even the best paint will fail if the preparation work isn’t completed successfully.

-A sound base is more important than the type of paint that is used on the surface.
+A sound, properly prepared base is more important than the type of paint that is used on the surface.
 Old walls with powdery, soft and friable surfaces sometimes need considerable preparation work so a good quality stabiliser should also be applied.

 What’s The Best Time of Year to Paint External Walls?

 Forget doing this type of work in the winter or even early spring.